This post lists the things to do in Chicago, including free, family-friendly, as well as seasonal attractions and activities.

-Below is our top 10 recommendations for things to do at night in Chicago.
-Some of the items here would also fit in the other sections, such as free and family-friendly options.
+Below are our top 10 recommendations for things to do at night in Chicago.
+Some of the items here would also fit in the other sections.

-Within each listing, we provide links for more in-depth exploration of each selection.
+Within each listing, we provide links for a more in-depth exploration of each selection.

 Several of the items below are already included for free with the purchase of a tourist discount pass.